Inwood Hill Park: Site

+European colonization introduced numerous farm and garden weeds, such as dandelions and the common plantain; they cleared the forest and established farms, including the planting of orchards and herbs.
+Both the British and American troops burned the forests of what would become Inwood Hill Park during the Revolutionary War.

 Even though the area which is now Inwood Hill Park was the site of one of the last farms in Manhattan – which lasted to at least c.
-1890 – by the 19th century it was largely the location of country retreats for some of the wealthier families of the community and the rest of New York's social elite.
-One such notable who had a summer estate in Inwood was Isidor Straus, co-owner of the Macy's department store and a passenger on the ill-fated voyage of the RMS Titanic.
+1890 – by the 19th century, it was largely the location of country retreats for some of the wealthier families of the community and the rest of New York's social elite.
+One such notable who had a summer estate in Inwood was Isidor Straus, co-owner of the Macy's department store and a passenger on the ill-fated voyage of the Titanic.
 The Lords of the Lord & Taylor department store chain owned two mansions built within the park; both mansions were destroyed by fire in the latter part of the 19th century.
 Additionally, an orphanage was located high on a bluff in what is now Inwood Hill Park in the nineteenth century.
 The site today includes a small paved area and park benches; no trace of the building remains.
 At least three freshwater springs arise in the park, one of which was used for drinking water by the workers who constructed the Henry Hudson Bridge.
 Some land in the north was formerly known as Cold Spring.

 Historically, the area now encompassed by Inwood Hill Park has been largely unaffected by development.